jessemonroy650/top-phonegap-mistakes/browser-platform.md

 ### <a name=plugins>Plugins</a> ###

-The state of third-party plugins with `browser platform` is unknown, as of the *last update*.
+The state of third-party plugins with `browser platform` is unknown &ndash; as of the *last update*.
 However, some improvements are noted in *cordova-lib* for their availability.

  plugin             | supported | date supported     |  [issues reported](https://issues.apache.org/jira/browse/CB-8012?jql=project%20%3D%20CB%20AND%20issuetype%20%3D%20Bug%20AND%20status%20%3D%20Open%20AND%20resolution%20%3D%20Unresolved%20AND%20component%20%3D%20Browser%20ORDER%20BY%20priority%20DESC%2C%20summary%20ASC%2C%20updatedDate%20DESC)
 --------------------|-----------|--------------------|-----------------